 \section{Abstract}

-The high-luminosity phase of the Large Hadron Collider (HL-LHC) will result in particle backgrounds ten times higher than its current value.
-In order to fully exploit the highly-demanding operating conditions during HL-LHC, the Compact Muon Solenoid (CMS) Collaboration has proposed the use of Gas Electron Multiplier (GEM) detector technology.
-The technology will be integrated into the innermost region of the forward muon spectrometer of the CMS as the additional muon station in the form of GE1$\slash$1.
-The primary purpose of this auxiliary station is to help in muon reconstruction and to control level-1 muon trigger rates in the pseudo-rapidity region of $1.6 <\left|\eta\right|<2.2$.
-The new station will be embellished with specific trapezoidal shaped GEM detectors known as GE1$\slash$1 chambers.
-The design of these chambers is finalized, and the installation is foreseen during the Long Shutdown phase two (LS-2) starting at the beginning of 2019.
-Several full size prototypes were built and operated successfully in various beam tests at CERN.
-We describe the performance measurements such as gain, efficiency, and timing resolution of such chambers after years of R$\&$D and summarize their behavior in different gas compositions as a function of the voltage fed to the HV divider chain that feeds the different electrodes.
+The high-luminosity phase of the Large Hadron Collider (HL-LHC) will result in ten times higher particle background than measured during the first phase of LHC operation.
+In order to fully exploit the highly-demanding operating conditions during HL-LHC, the Compact Muon Solenoid (CMS) Collaboration will use Gas Electron Multiplier (GEM) detector technology.
+The technology will be integrated into the innermost region of the forward muon spectrometer of CMS as an additional muon station called GE1$\slash$1.
+The primary purpose of this auxiliary station is to help in muon reconstruction and to control level-1 muon trigger rates in the pseudo-rapidity region $1.6 <\left|\eta\right|<2.2$.
+The new station will contain trapezoidal-shaped GEM detectors called GE1$\slash$1 chambers.
+The design of these chambers is finalized, and the installation is in progress during the Long Shutdown phase two (LS-2) that started in 2019.
+Several full-size prototypes were built and operated successfully in various test beams at CERN.
+We describe performance measurements such as gain, efficiency, and time resolution of these prototype chambers, developed after years of R$\&$D, and summarize their behavior in different gas compositions as a function of the applied voltage. \\